dargueta/binobj/README.rst

 Why use ``binobj``?
 -------------------

-You may have seen other libraries like `Construct <https://github.com/construct/construct>`_ that accomplish the same job. ``binobj`` is different in that it's heavily inspired by `Marshmallow <http://marshmallow.readthedocs.io/en/latest/>`_ and takes a more class-based approach to declaring binary structures.
+You may have used Python's built-in ``struct`` library to load and dump binary data.
+It's unwieldy for larger or more complex data structures, and the format strings are easy to get wrong. ``binobj`` is different in that it takes a class-based approach to declaring binary structures.

-Take a look at this example taken from the README of ``construct`` library:
+Take a look at this example using ``struct``:

 .. code-block:: python